 Cultural communities typically persist in areas that are regularly disturbed, and as a result, generally contain a high proportion of invasive and non-native plant species that are tolerant of these conditions.
+The proposed improvements will result in an impact/loss of approximately 1600 m of CUM1-1 community (Old-Moist Old Field Meadow Type).
 Overall, the loss of vegetation within the cultural meadow communities is considered to be minor in significance.
 Disturbance to vegetation as a result of the proposed road is considered to be minor since the vegetation located within and adjacent to the proposed right-of-way is adaptable to regular disturbance activities as a result of existing infrastructure and land-use practices.